 The shoreline crossings at Lake Erie will also be completed by three separate HDD bores, one bore for each HVDC cable and one bore for the fiber optic cable.
-It is currently estimated that the HDD will exit the lake in Pennsylvania approximately 2,000 feet (600 meters) from shore, at a water depth of approximately 18 ft (5.4 meters)(while HDD bores can be drilled further than this, there are limitations to how far an underwater cable can be pulled through an HDD bore).
-It is expected that the distance between bores at the exit will be approximately 33 ft (10 m)(to be verified following detailed survey and engineering).
+It is currently estimated that the HDD will exit the lake in Pennsylvania approximately 2,000 ft (600 meters) from shore, at a water depth of approximately 18 ft (5.4 meters)(while HDD bores can be drilled further than this, there are limitations to how far an underwater cable can be pulled through an HDD bore).
+It is expected that the distance between bores at the exit will be approximately 33 ft (10 m).

 The rocky and steep nature of the bluffs will require an HDD operation with special attention to preventing fluid releases into the nearshore area.
-Prior to drilling operations, an offshore sump pit will be excavated (in rock).
-The pit will be approximately 20 x 10 x 7 feet (6.1 x 3.1 x 2.1 meters) and is designed such that it could contain approximately 10,000 gallons of bentonite if there was an unexpected discharge.
+Prior to drilling operations, three offshore sump pits will be excavated (in rock) where each HDD bore will exit (one bore for each HVDC cable and one bore for the fiber optic cable).
+Each pit will be approximately $20 \times 10 \times 7$ ft (6.1 x 3.1 x 2.1 m) and is designed such that it could contain approximately 10,000 gallons of bentonite if there was an unexpected discharge.
 Any bentonite that is discharged will be contained at the bottom of the sump (bentonite clay has a specific gravity greater than water).
-Divers/video cameras will monitor the sump, and should bentonite be discharged, divers will employ a submersible pump to vacuum the bentonite slurry into tanks that are located on the support barge.
+Divers/video cameras will monitor the sump, and should bentonite be discharged, divers will employ a submersible pump to recover the bentonite slurry into tanks that are located on the support barge.
 The use of this system minimizes the amount of disposal required and minimizes potential impacts to water quality from the release of bentonite.
 The drilling mud will then be returned to shore (in the tanks) for upland disposal.